Fire in central Oregon burns to almost 4000 acres

 Upper Applegate Fire holding at 500 acres, drone grounded aircraft

-Fire crews on southern Oregon’s Upper Applegate Fire have made excellent progress, holding the fire at an estimated 500 acres since it started south of Ruch in the Applegate Valley.
-Burning on private, BLM, and USFS land on the Rogue River-Siskiyou National Forest, the fire’s been 15 percent lined directly and about 70 percent with direct line — the Northwest Coordination Center reported the fire this morning at 41 percent containment.
+Fire crews on southern Oregon’s Upper Applegate Fire have made excellent progress, holding the fire at an estimated 500 acres since it started on June 20 south of Ruch in the Applegate Valley.
+Burning on private, BLM, and USFS land on the Rogue River-Siskiyou National Forest, the fire’s been 15 percent lined directly and about 70 percent with direct line — the Northwest Coordination Center reports the human-caused fire still holding at about 40 percent containment.
 The unlined eastern edge of the fire is steep and rocky and has presented a challenge since the fire was engaged.

 Early morning 06/21 Upper Applegate Fire, ODF photo